semantic-flow/sflo/documentation/principle.transposability.md

 ## Best Practices

 1. **Use relative URIs** for all intra-mesh references
-2. **Avoid reorganizing internal structure**: because mesh structure determines namespaces, to maintain stable namespaces and preserve identifier permanence, nodes should not be moved around once published
+2. **Avoid reorganizing internal structure**: because mesh structure determines namespaces, to maintain stable namespaces and preserve identifier permanence, knops should not be moved around once published
 3. **Test transposition** by serving from different locations
 4. **Validate RDF** after moving to ensure parser compatibility